laurosilvacom/awesomecheatsheets/content/Build-Custom-CLI-Tooling-with-oclif-and-TypeScript/07-test-node-js-clis-with-jest-and-oclif.md

 ## Personal Take

-To be useful and trustworthy, your CLIs should be extraordinarily reliable.
-Investing in testing early will reap rewards in future.
+- Investing in testing early will reap rewards in future.